FunnySaltyFish/FunnyTranslation/README_en.md

 #### Preparation Before Running

-- You need to use [Android Studio](https://developer.android.com/studio/) version **2020.3.1 or higher**
+- You need to use [Android Studio](https://developer.android.com/studio/) version **Flamingo or higher**, the newest stable version is highly recommended.

 - For security reasons, the open-source part does not include the `signing.properties` file containing signature information.
-If you need to build a Release package, please complete this file yourself.
+If you need to build a Release package, please add this file yourself.

   - **signing.properties**